NicolasCort/Tumor_AI/README.md

   <img src="mri brain mask.png" width="800" height="250" align="center">
 </p>

-The first image is the MRI scan, the second the tumor detected with a mask and the third the mask+ MRI scan
+The first image is the MRI scan, the second the tumor detected with a mask and the third the mask+ MRI scan.

 ## Libraries